AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // starting from component 1.
       FArrayBox alias_fab(orig_fab, amrex::make_alias, 1, 2);

-In the example, the alias FArrayBox has only two components even though the original one has four components.
-The alias has a sliced component view of the original FArrayBox.
+In the example, the alias :cpp:`FArrayBox` has only two components even though the original one has four components.
+The alias has a sliced component view of the original :cpp:`FArrayBox`.
 This is possible because of the array ordering.
-It is however not possible to slice in the real space (i.e., the first AMREX_SPACEDIM dimensions).
+It is however not possible to slice in the real space (i.e., the first ``AMREX_SPACEDIM`` dimensions).
 Note that no new memory is allocated in constructing the alias and the alias contains a non-owning pointer.
-It should be emphasized that the alias will contain a dangling pointer after the original FArrayBox reaches its end of life.
+It should be emphasized that the alias will contain a dangling pointer after the original :cpp:`FArrayBox` reaches its end of life.

 .. _sec:basics:multifab:

 FabArray, MultiFab and iMultiFab
 ================================

-FabArray<FAB> is a class template in AMReX_FabArray.H for a collection of FABs on the same AMR level associated with a BoxArray (Section `11 <#sec:basics:ba>`__).
-The template parameter FAB is usually BaseFab<T> or its derived classes (e.g., FArrayBox).
+:cpp:`FabArray<FAB>` is a class template in AMReX_FabArray.H for a collection of FABs on the same AMR level associated with a :cpp:`BoxArray` (see the section on :ref:`sec:basics:ba`).
+The template parameter :cpp:`FAB` is usually :cpp:`BaseFab<T>` or its derived classes (e.g., :cpp:`FArrayBox`).
 However, it can also be used to hold other data structures.
-To construct a FabArray, a BoxArray must be provided because it is intended to hold *grid* data defined on a union of rectangular regions embedded in a uniform index space.
-For example, an FabArray object can be used to hold data for one level of the example grids of Figure \ `[fig:basics:amrgrids] <#fig:basics:amrgrids>`__.
+To construct a FabArray, a :cpp:`BoxArray` must be provided because it is intended to hold *grid* data defined on a union of rectangular regions embedded in a uniform index space.
+For example, an FabArray object can be used to hold data for one level of the :ref:`examples of AMR grids<fig:basics:amrgrids>` illustrated in the figure at the beginning this secion.

-FabArray is a parallel data structure that the data (i.e., FAB) are distributed among parallel processes.
+:cpp:`FabArray` is a parallel data structure that the data (i.e., FAB) are distributed among parallel processes.
 On each process, the FabArray contains only the FAB objects owned by this process, and the process operates only on its local data.
 For operations that require data owned by other processes, remote communications are involved.
-Thus, the construction of a FabArray requires a DistributionMapping
-(Section `12 <#sec:basics:dm>`__) that specifies which process owns which Box.
-For level 2 (*red*) in
-Figure \ `[fig:basics:amrgrids] <#fig:basics:amrgrids>`__, there are two Boxes.
-Suppose
-there are two parallel processes, and we use a DistributionMapping that assigns one Box to each process.
+Thus, the construction of a :cpp:`FabArray` requires a :cpp:`DistributionMapping` (see the section on :ref:`sec:basics:dm`) that specifies which process owns which Box.
+For level 2 (*red*) in the :ref:`examples of AMR grids<fig:basics:amrgrids>` illustrated in the figure earlier, there are two Boxes.
+Suppose there are two parallel processes, and we use a DistributionMapping that assigns one Box to each process.
-For FabArray on each process, it is built on a BoxArray with 2 Boxes, but contains only one FAB.
+For :cpp:`FabArray` on each process, it is built on a :cpp:`BoxArray` with 2 Boxes, but contains only one FAB.

-In , there are some specialized classes derived from FabArray.
-The iMultiFab class in AMReX_iMultiFab.H is derived from FabArray<IArrayBox>.
-The most commonly used FabArray kind class is MultiFab in AMReX_MultiFab.H derived from FabArray<FArrayBox>.
-In the rest of this section, we use MultiFab as example.
+In AMReX, there are some specialized classes derived from :cpp:`FabArray`.
+The :cpp:`iMultiFab` class in AMReX_iMultiFab.H is derived from :cpp:`FabArray<IArrayBox>`.
+The most commonly used :cpp:`FabArray` kind class is :cpp:`MultiFab` in AMReX_MultiFab.H derived from :cpp:`FabArray<FArrayBox>`.
+In the rest of this section, we use :cpp:`MultiFab` as example.
 However, these concepts are equally applicable to other types of FabArrays.
 There are many ways to define a MultiFab.
 For example,

+.. highlight:: c++

 ::